 The Antiquities Collection has all been catalogued and entered into a database format by the former Archivist, Dr. Carol Zerner.
 The objects are displayed in steel vitrines, while the sherds are stored in small boxes within steel cabinets with baked enamel finish.
 A number of objects have been conserved professionally.

 A considerable number of objects from the Antiquities Collection have appeared in scholarly publications, a selection of which is given below.
-Moreover, in 1994, a selection of pottery was displayed in the Exhibition Room of the Gennadius Library, to supplement a conference entitled Athenian Potters and Painters.
+Moreover, in 1994, a selection of pottery was displayed in the Basil Room of the Gennadius Library, to supplement a conference, titled Athenian Potters and Painters.
 A catalogue of the exhibit was published (Oakley, J. [ed.]
 Athenian Potters and Painters.
 Catalogue of the Exhibit.
-December 1, 1994 -March 1, 1995, Athens 1994).
+December 1, 1994 - March 1, 1995, Athens 1994).

 Coulson, W.D.E. “Η Κεραμεική της Πρώιμης Εποχής του Σιδήρου στην Σπάρτη, ΙΙΙ: Ύστερη Γεωμετρική Κεραμεική στην Συλλογή της Αμερικανικής Σχολής Κλασικών Σπουδών στην Αθήνα,” Λακωνικαί Σπουδαί, ΙΔ’, 1998, pp. 5-32.